zx2a17/devsecops-showcase/readme.md

      8000
    ```

-3) Create a new bucket for the terraform state as backend
+3) Create a new bucket for the terraform state as backend (if wanting to use remote backend)

 4) install the following on the master server by creating a script